 The Human Remainder

 The movement and the building are inseparable.
-The Remainder's spokescouncil meets in the council chamber upstairs.
+The Remainder's spokescouncil meets upstairs.
 The founding assembly was held in the main hall.
 The Hall is not the Remainder's headquarters — it's the Remainder's home.

 Councillor Adaeze Nwosu

 Introduced the Bandwidth Equity Act from the main stage.
 Three times.
 Each time to a larger crowd.
-The Hall is where Nwosu's political career became the movement's public face.
+The Hall has become synonymous with her crusade.

 The Substrate Commons